Call of the Queen

 Sichet examined his manicured nails.
 “Bassam has always used a wheelchair.
 He was in a school club back then that King Mohammed and I also belonged to, just a few kids in every class.
 But our organization longer exists, a good thing too, because it excluded people and even blackballed them unfairly.

 “Now, what about those biological specimens in the basement of the Pierre?
 I think you shouldn’t have any more secrets from me.
-Finish your drink and let’s talk about it in the lobby.
+Finish that drink — and let’s talk in the lobby.
 Remember your daughter and don’t waste my time.”

-In a quiet corner of the lobby, vodka-powered gut brain wary, Kochanski disclosed some details about the Purple project.
+In a quiet corner of the lobby, Kochanski warily disclosed details about the Purple project.

-“So one of the twins survived,” Sichet said.
+“So one of the twins survived,” said Sichet.
 “Which one: the Genghis Khan or the other?”

 “That I honestly don’t know, Jim.”

 Sichet changed the subject.
 “OK, Beth says you’re going to the Ozarks to visit a doctor friend, a woman hmmm?
 That’s good.
 You need a woman in your life, Michael, besides your needy daughter.”

 Kochanski smiled.
 “Dr. Elise Sheraton is just a friend who worked with us in Saburia on the initial phase of our cancer trials.
 She’s now in Missouri, setting up a rural clinic for the regional hospital.

 “But she doesn’t know anything about the Purple project, just that the Queen was pregnant and had the baby.”